alexbain/alexbain.github.com/source/_posts/2013-01-06-setting-up-lirc-on-the-raspberrypi.markdown

     sudo /etc/init.d/lirc start

 ### Wiring up the IR transceiver

+**June 8th 2013 Update:** I've finished a more permanent build and documented the process in my [Open Source Universal Remote - Parts & Picturse](http://alexba.in/blog/2013/06/08/open-source-universal-remote-parts-and-pictures/) blog post.

 **March 9th 2013 Update:** I have formalized the schematic and parts list that I'm using and have made it available on [Upverter](http://upverter.com).
 Please read [RaspberryPi IR Schematic for LIRC](/blog/2013/03/09/raspberrypi-ir-schematic-for-lirc/) for more details.